Father of the House (United Kingdom): List of Fathers of the House since 1899

-Earlier "Fathers"
+Earlier "fathers"

 This list covers all those who would have been considered Father of the House, by the modern definition, since an arbitrary date of 1701.
 Many of these will not have been considered "Father of the House" by contemporaries, and some men who were described as such are not listed here.

+These men served in the Parliament of England until the 1707 Acts of Union and from thereafter until the end of 1800 in the Parliament of Great Britain.